convox/docs/docs/help/troubleshooting.md

 When you know there is an issue and want to stop a deployment, you can run the `convox apps cancel` command.
 This will trigger an immediate CloudFormation rollback so you can fix the problem and try another deployment.

+### I get a `CREATE_FAILED BalancerListenerRule443Internal Priority 'xxxx' is currently in use`

+As ALB routing rules must have a unique priority, Convox will generate a random one for each service in the range 1-50000 (the range allowed by AWS).
+This is generated from a checksum of the app name, service name, domain name, and a couple of other tweaks.
+It is very unlikely, but it is possible to have a collision between two separate services on the same rack.
+To solve this, simply slightly amend your app or service name to generate a different checksum.

 ## My app deployed but I cannot access it

 Run `convox services` to find the load balancer endpoints for your application.